vga101/gaiasky/docs/Stereoscopic-mode.rst

 3DTVs, however, the image is distorted because each half of the TV will be stretched back to the whole TV area when the 3D mode is on.

-Additionally, there is a technique called cross-eye 3D (you can find some examples
+Additionally, there are a couple of techniques called cross-eye 3D (you can find some examples
 `here <http://digital-photography-school.com/9-crazy-cross-eye-3d-photography-images-and-how-to-make-them/>`__,
-and `here <https://www.youtube.com/watch?v=zBa-bCxsZDk>`__ is a very nice video teaching the concept and how to achieve it) which works without any extra equipment and consists on trying to focus your eyes some distance before the actual image so that each eye receives the correct image.
-In this case the right images goes to the left eye and the left image goes to the right eye.
+and `here <https://www.youtube.com/watch?v=zBa-bCxsZDk>`__ is a very nice video teaching the concept and how to achieve it) and parallel view.
+These work without any extra equipment and consist on trying to focus your eyes some distance before or after the actual image so that each eye receives the correct image.
+In cross-eye this case the right images goes to the left eye and the left image goes to the right eye.
+The opposite is true for parallel view images.

-In order to manage all these parameters, we have created 4 stereoscopic profiles which can be selected by the user and are described below.
+In order to manage all these parameters, we have created 5 stereoscopic profiles which can be selected by the user and are described below.

 -  ``VR_HEADSET`` -- The **left** image goes to the **left** eye.
 Lens distortion is applied to be viewed with VR glasses.